josemapt/archpt/README.md

 This script will install linux and chroot into it.
 Then run again <b>./install.sh</b> and wait.

 After rebooting you'll see that the home directory is not empty.
-Then cd into archpt and run
+Then cd into archpt and run:
     make

     ./archpt.sh